jtmuller5/clibbits-vs-code/README.md

 - Open the Command Palette (Ctrl+Shift+P)
 - Search for "Clibbits: Show Snippet Statistics"

+The new snippet will be saved to your workspace settings and will be immediately available for use.

 ## Configuration

 Clibbits can be configured through VS Code settings.
 The available settings are:

 - `clibbits.snippets`: An array of snippet objects, each containing a `name` and `snippet` property.
+This can be set in both user and workspace settings.

+## Workspace vs. Global Snippets

+- Snippets defined in user settings are available in all workspaces.
+- Snippets defined in workspace settings are only available in that specific workspace.
+- Workspace settings override user settings for the `clibbits.snippets` configuration.

 ## Contributing